hoangvn2404/vuex-simple-form/README.md

   return errors
 }

-// input validation when set_form
+// pass the validation functions to the set_form action
 created: function() {
     this.set_form({
       ...this.todo,